 Her name was Pauline, but she went by Paule.
 She would frequently mention to Louie that if ever they had a daughter, they must give the child a male sounding eponym such as Toni or Billie, a name in which the spelling alone identified the gender of its bearer.
-A feminine twist to anything masculine pleased Paule… she wore men’s button-down shirts with the hem knotted at the midriff and tied her pony tail in men’s handkerchiefs… which was why in college she had added the “e” to her self-designated nickname; from a practical perspective, the “e” had saved confusion among professors whose relationship with her had been limited to essay assignments and exams.
+A feminine twist to anything masculine pleased Paule… she wore men’s button-down shirts with the hem knotted at the midriff and tied her pony tail in men’s handkerchiefs… which was why in college she had added the “e” to her self-designated nickname; the “e” had saved her professors from mistaking her on paper as a man.
 Paule was young and smart and pretty, and her husband would wonder what might have been had she had a long life.

 Paule Mercado had attended Smith College.
 A higher education in America was a natural course for a girl who had been enrolled at international schools in three different countries, the last having been high school in the Philippines.
 Her major: Women and Gender Studies.
 A law degree from Columbia University added to her resumé, followed by a stint as a paralegal, during which she met Louie

 “She was alone at the luggage claim and so was I,” Louie said to his brother, more as a verbalization of his memory than as an account.
 “I helped grab her luggage from the conveyor belt.
 She had two suitcases, and they were heavy.
 What a long flight that was.”

 “For you it was long,” said Ron.
 “You were flying from Los Angeles to Manila with a stop-over in Tokyo.
 She boarded the plane in Tokyo.”